Constraints on the onset of color transparency from quasi-elastic $^{12}$C$(e,e'p)$ up to $Q^2=\,14.2\,$(GeV$/c)^2$: RESULTS

 In the presence of additional FSI, such as when measuring in perpendicular kinematics, $|A_{p_m}|$ is known to decrease significantly relative to the PWIA expectation with increasing $E_m$ and $|p_m|$~\cite{PhysRevLett.83.5451}.
 Thus, measurements of $|A_{p_m}|$ in perpendicular kinematics could prove to be better probes of CT in future experiments.
 The signature of CT in such an experiment would be an increase in $|A_{p_m}|$ as a function of $Q^2$.\\

 Finally, Fig. \ref{fig: A_LT_ratio} shows the ratio of the measured $A_{p_m}$ asymmetry to the calculated asymmetry from the PWIA simulation as a function of $Q^2$.
-A range of $|p_m|<$ 300 MeV/c was used to extract the $A_{p_m}$ for all four $Q^2$ settings.
+A range of $|p_m| \leq$~300 MeV/c and $E_m \leq$~80 MeV was used to extract the $A_{p_m}$ for all four $Q^2$ settings.
+The systematic uncertainty determined from varying the $E_m$ and $p_m$ range is $<$ 1\%, similar to what was observed for the transparency results.
 The $Q^2$ independence of the ratio indicates good agreement between the data and the PWIA simulation.
 The agreement between the measured and PWIA values of $A_{p_m}$ in parallel kinematics indicates the lack of CT-like effects or any additional FSI beyond the impulse approximation for the kinematics probed in this experiment.